Timeline of Aboriginal history of Western Australia: 1943 to the Mabo case of 1992

 This period began with the Great Stockman's Strike of 1946.
-It, like the other periods, can be divided into two by the events of 1967, in which Aboriginal people were recognised as Australian, and by the passage of the Racial Discrimination Act 1975, which for the first time since 1829 recognised Aboriginal people as equal under Australian law.
-The passing of the Mabo and Wik High Court Decisions, which recognised Aboriginal people as in possession of the land at the date of European settlement, is an appendix to these changes.
+It, like the other periods, can be divided into two by the events of 1967, after which Aboriginal people were recognised as Australian, and by the passage of the Racial Discrimination Act 1975, which for the first time since 1829 recognised Aboriginal people as equal under Australian law.
+The passing of the Mabo and Wik High Court decisions, which recognised Aboriginal people as in possession of the land at the date of European settlement, is an appendix to these changes.
 This period is still not complete, as the Western Australian Labor and Liberal Coalition governments are still resisting the native title claim of the Noongar people.